Teri Meri Kahaani (film): Critical reception

 Rummana Ahmed of Yahoo! movies labelled the film a "breezy romantic comedy which makes for an effortless watch".

-In another review, Business of Cinema gave a rating of 3 out of 5, stating, "Predictable, but beautifully told, 'Teri Meri Kahaani' is for die-hard romantics."
-It also praised the versatility of the lead pair as they "effortlessly slip into the shoes of each character," with their "wonderful" chemistry "strengthened by effective dialogues".
 Calling the film "charming", Sukanya Verma of Rediff gave it 2.5 out of 5 stars, writing, "Teri Meri Kahaani, with its breezy running time and frothy leads, continues the tradition in a much better manner than I anticipated."
 She explained, "Kohli dilutes the chance of a wholesome, affable entertainer down by his predilection for risk-free conclusions.
 But [...]
 Teri Meri Kahaani is a far better film than I came to see."

 Vinayak Chakravorty of India Today gave the film a rating of 2.5 out of 5, noting that the film tells the stories which "you and I already knew" and that the lead pair "hardly get a reason from the screenplay to give something extra to their roles."
 Daily News and Analysis gave it a rating of 2 out of 5 with a review stating, "The film does have its moments for sure.
 Overall, it remains a sweet film – a light and frothy entertainer, but without much substance."
 Firstpost gave it a rating of 2 out of 5, noting that the film was all about Kapoor and Chopra's "magnetic screen presence" in "the picturesque surroundings they fall in love in.
 Director Kunal Kohli's dialogues hit the right notes, but not always.
 The story goes a tad askew and a bit flat in parts, so as a whole, Teri Meri Kahaani is not the greatest love story ever told on celluloid."
 Rajeev Masand also gave it 2 out of 5 for being "harmless but dull"; though he said that the opening story "has a nice charm to it," he felt that the film "doesn't work despite potential in the premise."